nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/docs/usage.md

 cd /path/to/my/data
 nextflow run /path/to/pipeline/ --custom_config_base /path/to/my/configs/configs-master/
 ```

+> Note that the nf-core/tools helper package has a `download` command to download all required pipeline
+> files + singularity containers + institutional configs in one go for you, to make this process easier.

 ### `--max_memory`
 Use to set a top-limit for the default memory requirement for each process.